raghul1212/springboot_interviewmanagement/README.md

 2. Select "File" -> "Open Folder" and choose the project folder.

-## Usage

-[Provide information on how to use or interact with the application.
-Include examples or screenshots if applicable.]

-## Endpoints

-[Document the API endpoints if your application exposes a REST API.]

-## Configuration

-[Explain any configuration settings or environment variables that need to be set.]

 ## Build and Run

 1. After opening the project in your IDE, wait for the IDE to download dependencies.